Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

 typically by improving the preventive controls or other risk treatments.

 #### The standard lays out a process with 5 key stages:
-+ Step 1 - Plan and Prepare for handling incidents (e.g. prepare an incident management policy, form an Incident Response Team and establish a competent team to deal with incidents)
++ Step 1 - Plan and prepare for handling incidents (e.g. prepare an incident management policy, form an Incident Response Team and establish a competent team to deal with incidents)

 + Step 2 - Identify and detect potential security incidents through monitoring and report all incidents

 + Step 3 - Assess incidents and make decisions about how they are to be addressed (e.g. patch things up and get back to business quickly, or collect forensic evidences even if it delays resolving the issues)

 + Step 4 - Respond to the incident: contain, eradicate, recover from and forensically analyze the incident, where appropriate;

 + Step 5 - Learn and document key takeaways from every incident (more than simply identifying the things that might have been done better, this stage involves actually making changes that improve the processes)

 --------
 ### IV.
 Threat Detection & Incident Response (TDIR)